 Communication skills: read well, write well (level 1-level 2)

-You need to do a pre-course assessment face-to-face or online.
-Contact email@example.com / 020 7492 2511 or click the Start Assessment button on this page.
-Log on with your email address (not name).
+You need to do a pre-course assessment.
+Contact firstname.lastname@example.org / 020 8078 0489 for a face-to-face assessment or click the Start Assessment button on this page.
+Log on with your email address (not name)..

 This course is FREE if a) you are on a Low Wage or b) you are either on Jobseekers' Allowance (JSA) or Employment & Support Allowance(ESA) or c) you want to get a job or progress into a better job and you receive other state benefits (including Universal Credit).
 For more information click here